-Week Ten, March 14:
+Week Ten, November 20: Theorizing Projects

-• No group class meeting-you will have one-on-one meetings with me on your papers in my office during class time and office hour time.
+• No group class meeting-you will have one-on-one meetings with me on your papers in my office during class time and office hours.
+I will set up a schedule on Quercus.

-Week Eleven, March 21: Communication and the Public Sphere
+Week Eleven, November 27: Communication and the Public Sphere